 Ljubljana to Trieste (Villa Opicina): If you want to get to Trieste from Slovenia by train you must take a Slovenian regional train from Ljubljana to Villa Opicina, a small town just across the border between Slovenia and Italy.

 From Villa Opicina you can access the Trieste urban transport, and travel by train to the Trieste Central (main station).
 From Trieste Centrale you will have good connections to all other cities in Italy where Trenitalia operates.

 Trains from Ljubljana to Switzerland

-Even if Switzerland is geographically very close to Slovenia, there are not many direct train connections between those two countries, with most options requiring to change trains in Austria or Italy
+Even if Switzerland is geographically very close to Slovenia, there are not many direct train connections between those two countries.
+Most options requiring to change trains in Austria or Italy.

 Ljubljana to Zurich: There is one daily train (running almost everyday with a few exceptions) connection Ljubljana to Zurich.
 It is part of a longer route from Belgrade, Serbia to Zurich.
 It is an EuroNight train with sleeping cars and reservations are required.
 The ride takes approximately 12 hours.

 Trains from Ljubljana to Croatia

 Ljubljana and Slovenia as a whole is extremely well connected to Croatia due to its geographical proximity and cultural bonds.
 There are multiple daily trains connecting Slovenia to Croatia.
 Most of them are in the route between Zagreb and Ljubljana.

 The train rides takes roughly 2 hours and tickets start from as low as 9 € at the best rate.